Sixten Totzek

-Sixten Totzek (born 1 January 2000) is a German curler from Rastatt, Germany.
-He currently skips the German National Men's Curling Team.
+Sixten Totzek (born 5 January 2000 in Baden-Baden) is a German curler from Rastatt, Germany.

 Career

+Juniors

-Totzek played in four World Junior-B Curling Championships from 2016–2019 as third and fourth for Team Germany.
+Totzek played in four World Junior-B Curling Championships from 2016 to 2019 as third and fourth for Team Germany.
 In 2016 and 2017, he played third for Marc Muskatewitz and in 2018 and 2019, he threw fourth stones for Klaudius Harsch.
 The team lost the qualifying games in 2016 and 2017 before winning the bronze medal game at the 2018 World Junior B Curling Championships, sending them to the 2018 World Junior Curling Championships.
 At the championship, the team just missed the playoffs with a 4–5 record after losing their final round robin draw to Canada's Tyler Tardi.
 Their fifth place finish earned the team a spot at the 2019 World Junior Curling Championships without having to qualify through the B Championship.
 They did not have a good performance at the 2019 championship, finishing with a 3–6 round robin record and being relegated to the B Championship for the following season.
 They would, however, qualify again through the 2019 World Junior-B Curling Championships in December 2019 to secure a spot at the 2020 World Junior Curling Championships.
 There, Totzek would have his best finish to date, qualifying for the playoffs for the first time with a 6–3 record.
 They then lost to Canada's Jacques Gauthier in the semifinal 7–4 and Scotland's James Craik in the bronze medal game 6–5, settling for fourth place.